 You probably do a lot of things with your significant other.
 You might live together, eat together, shop together.
-You probably go to parties and events together, and you likely go to the movies or a show.
+You probably go to parties and events together, and you likely go to the movies or a show on occasion.

 But have you thought about shopping for life insurance with your partner?

 If you haven't, you might want to start.
 Many couples find their financial lives intertwined.
 The unexpected death of the other could result in huge problems and a total lack of financial stability.

 Shopping for life insurance together can be a great way to feel prepared and secure for your future together.
 If you're a married couple, there are a number of ways to get insurance that could be right for you.

 Read on, and we'll walk you through everything you need to know about life insurance for couples.

 Reasons to Get Life Insurance

 If you're married or in a long-term relationship, there are a plethora of reasons to get life insurance.
 It's not fun to think about worst case scenarios, but sickness and unexpected accidents plague millions every year.
 And though you may feel invincible and on cloud nine in your relationship, you can never know when tragedy will strike.

 Life insurance is a financial safety net that can provide you with peace of mind in the event of the unexpected.
 In the case of your own passing, the last thing you want to do is leave your loved one or children in debt.
 And yet, this is exactly what happens to many without insurance.